Newcomer StudentsProvides information and resources to support local educational agencies serving newcomer students and their families.

 This guide provides general statistics and information about Afghan newcomers resettling to the U.S. It also provides a list of things to consider and resources to assist LEAs serving Afghan newcomer students and their families.

 This web page provides responses to FAQs regarding Assembly Bill 2121, which amends California Education Code to expand existing law to include migratory children and students participating in a newcomer program.

 This web page provides information and responses to FAQs regarding unaccompanied minors.

-The Newcomer Toolkit published by the U.S. Department of Education includes five chapters that examine the following topics related to newcomer students: demographics, contributions, safe and thriving school environment, high-quality instruction, social emotional needs, and establishing partnership with families.
+The Newcomer Toolkit published by the U.S. Department of Education includes five chapters addressing the following topics related to newcomer students: demographics; safe, inclusive, and thriving school environment; social, emotional, and mental health needs; high-quality instruction; and establishing partnership with families.

 Welcoming, Registering, and Supporting Newcomer Students: A Toolkit for Educators of Immigrant and Refugee Students in Secondary Schools